openstack/keystoneauth/doc/source/authentication-plugins.rst

 In addition to the Identity plugins a simple plugin that will always use the same provided token and endpoint is available.
-This is useful in situations where you have an ``ADMIN_TOKEN`` or in testing when you specifically know the endpoint you want to communicate with.
+This is useful in situations where you have an token or in testing when you specifically know the endpoint you want to communicate with.

 It can be found at :py:class:`keystoneauth1.token_endpoint.Token`.